-(2) Warning The inve

-The inverter does not trip even when a warning is displayed.
-However, failure to take appropriate measures will lead to a fault.
+- (2) Warning The inverter does not trip even when a warning is displayed.
+However, failure to take appropriate measures will lead to a fault. - (3) Alarm

-(3) Alarm

 The inverter does not trip.
+An alarm can also be output with a parameter setting.